 How to get to Cinque Terre:

 Parking is really difficult in the area.
 You either need parking with your hotel, or your best bet is to park at the La Spezia Train station.
 There is a parking garage with long and short term parking for 18€ per day or 8€ for a half day.
 This is the best price you will find and you don’t have to drive that road into Cinque Terre.
 The trains run all day and it is only a 7 min train ride to Riomaggiore, and 22 mins to Monterosso.
 You can even book your parking spot online here .
-To check your train schedule you can go here to TrenItalia and put in La Spezia Central to your destination.
-Translation button is in the upper right corner.
+To check your train schedule you can go here to GeoEuro to compare all options.
+Put in La Spezia Central to your destination.

-Place to Stay?
-Check out our post on all the best places to stay in Cinque Terre.
+Check out our post on all the best places to stay in Cinque Terre for families.

 There are many steep hills and steps in Cinque Terre and you will have to drag your luggage up and down to your locations even if you drive you most likely will have to walk to your location.
 So Pack Light if you need some Great luggage options check out Our friends at Shop americantourister.com